Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Discussion

 \section{Discussion}

-Here we present our Bayesian approach to DAG inference.
-We have developed a novel and coherent definition of the edge state and used this definition to represent a DAG.
-The posterior probabilities of edge states are therefore much easier to interpret than those of existing methods.
-We have developed an MCMC algorithm for sampling under this representation.
-Our algorithm deals with directed cycles and accounts for Markov equivalence.
-We have demonstrated through simulation studies that baycn is fast and can accurately estimate the edge probabilities in general, and that it performs as well as or better than current MCMC methods.
-With a suitable prior of edge states, baycn can correctly estimate edge probabilities both when the true graph skeleton is the input and when false edges are included in the input.
+Here we present a novel approach to Bayesian inference of DAGs.
+We represent a graph by a list of edge states.
+A prior distribution can then be assigned to an edge, which makes it easy to experiment with different beliefs about the edge states (e.g., sparsity).
+We have developed an Metropolis-Hastings-like algorithm for approximate inference, which deals with directed cycles, accounts for Markov equivalence, and is applicable to diverse data types (continuous, discrete, and mixed).
+Our method can be used for causal inference when instrumental variables are available (with confounding variables appropriately accounted for).
+We have demonstrated through simulation studies that baycn is fast and can accurately estimate the edge probabilities in general, and that it performs as well as or better than current Bayesian methods in terms of precision, power, and mean squared error.

-In the method comparison we used two types of MSE to assess the deviation from the expected probabilistic adjacency matrix (\msetrue on only the true edges and \mseall on all possible edges). \msetrue favors the two order-based methods, as these methods allow for additional edges outside the true skeleton and \msetrue ignores these false positive edges.
-In comparison, \mseall favors the structure-based methods, since only the true edges enter the calculation when the true graph skeleton is used as input.
-Despite this difference, the two MSEs show similar patterns in our simulation studies.